-These things following, encrease natural seed and stir up venery, and recover the seed again when it is lost, viz. eggs, milk, rice boiled in milk, sparrow's brains, bones, and all; the stones and pizzles of bulls, bucks, rams, and boars; also cock-stones, lamb-stones, partridge, quails, and pheasant eggs, and this is an undeniable aphorism, that whatsoever any creature is addicted unto, they move or incite the man or woman that eats them, to the like; and therefore partridges, quails, sparrows, &c. being extremely addicted to venery, they work the same effect in those men and women that eat them.
+These things following, increase natural seed and stir up venery, and recover the seed again when it is lost, viz. eggs, milk, rice boiled in milk, sparrow's brains, bones, and all ; the stones and pizzles of bulls, bucks, rams, and boars; also cock-stones, lamb-stones, partridge, quails, and pheasant eggs, and this is an undeniable aphorism, that whatsoever any creature is addicted unto, they move or incite the man or woman that eats them to the like ; and, therefore, partridges, quails, sparrows, &c, being extremely addicted to venery, they work the same effect in those men or women that eat them.
 Also take notice, that in what part of the body the faculty which you would strengthen lies, take the same part of the body of another creature in whom the faculty is strong, as a medicine.
-As for instance, the procreative faculty lies in the testicles, therefore, cock-stones, lamb-stoncs, &c. are proper to stir up venery.
+As, for instance, the procreative faculty lies in the testicles, therefore, cockstones, lamb-stones, &c, are proper to stir up venery.
 I will also give you another general rule.
-All creatures that are fruitful being eaten, makes them fruitful that eat them, as crabs, lobsters, prawns, pigeons, &c.
-The stones of a fox dried and beaten to powder, and a drachm taken in the morning in sheep's milk, and the stones of a boar, taken in like manner, are very good.
+All creatures that are fruitful, being eaten, makes them fruitful that eat them, as crabs, lobsters, prawns, pigeons, &c.
+The stones of a fox dried and beaten to powder. and a drachm taken in the morning in sheep's milk, and the stones of a boar, taken in like manner, are very good.
 And the heart of a male quail carried about the man, and the heart of a female quail carried about the woman, causeth mutual love and fruitfulness.
-Let them also that would increase the seed, eat and drink of the best, as near as they can; for sine cerero et libero friget Venus, is an old proverb, which is, without good meat and good drink, Venus will be frozen to death.
+Let them also that would increase the seed, eat and drink of the best, as much as they can ; for sine cerere et libero friget Venus, is an old proverb, which is, without good meat and good drink, Venus will be frozen to death.

-Pottages good to increase the seed, or such as are made of beans, pease, and lupines, and mix the rest with sugar; French beans, wheat sodden in broth, anniseed, fennelseed, mustardseed, colewort, and nettleseed.
-Also onions stewed, garlics, leeks, yellow rapes, fresh bugwort roots, eringo roots, confected ginger, &c.
-Of fruits, hazel nuts, cyprus nuts, pistachio, almonds and march pans made thereof: spices good to increase the seed, are cinnamon, cardamum, galengal, long pepper, cloves, ginger, and saffron; asafœtida, taken a drachm and a half in good wine, is very good for that purpose also.
+Pottages arc good to increase the seed, or such as are made of beans, pease, and lupines, and mix the rest with sugar; French beans, when sodden in broth, annisced, fennelseed, mustardesed, colevort, and nettlessed.
+Also onions stewed, gatics, leeks, yellow ranes, freah burgwort roots, oringo roots, confected ginger, &c.
+Of fruits, hasel nuts, cyprus nuts, pistachio, almonds and marchpanes made thereof : spices good to increase thessed, are cinnamon, cardamum, galengal, long pepper, clover, ginger, and saffron; asafretiða, take a drachm and a half in good wine, is very good for that purpose abso.

-The weakness and debility of a man's yard being a great hinderance to procreation, let him to strengthen it, use the following ointments, take wax, oil of pever cod, marjorum gentle, and oil costus, of each a like quantity,make it into an ointment, and put to it a little musk, and with it anoint the yard, cods, &c.
-Take of horse emmets, three drachms, oil of white sesanum, oil of lilies, of each one ounce, pound and bruise the ants, and put them to the oil, and let them stand in the sun six days, then strain out the oil, and add to it euphorbium, one scruple, pepper, and rhue, of each one drachm, mustard seed, half a drachm, set this again altogether in the sun two or three days, then anoint all the instruments of generation therewith.
-But so much for this chapter.
+The weakness and debility of a man's yard heige a great binderance to procreasion, let him to strengthen it, use the following outnemes, take way, old of beaver's cody, marjourn greate, and oll costs, or case has like quantity, make it into an outnemest, and put to it a little muck, and with it anoint the yard, cods, & c.
+Take of house emmests, three drachms, oll of white seamonn, oll of lillies, of each one cance, powerd and bruits the sints, and put then to the oil, and let them stand in the sun six days, then a drachms, set this again altogeneer in the sun two or three days, then anoint all the instruments of generation therewith.
+But as to much for this charter.

-OF THE DISEASES OF THE WOMB.
+OF THE DISEASES OF THE WOME.

-I HAVE already said, that the womb is the field of generation; and if this field be corrupted it is in vain to expect any fruit, though it be never so well sown.
-It is therefore not without reason that I intend in this chapter to set down the several distempers which is obnoxious to the womb, with proper and safe remedies against them.
+I HAVE already said, that the womb is the field of generation ; and if this field be corrupted, it is in vain to expect any finit, though it be never so well sown.
+It is, therefore, not without reason that I intend in this chapter to set down the several distempers which is obnoxious to the womb, with proper and safe remedies against them.